Skythrew/pawnote/README.md

 ## Warning

 This project is made for educational purposes.
-That means that the client will not really be maintained in long terms.
+That means that the project will not really be maintained in long terms.

-You can still use this client, to do everyday tasks, but when it comes to start a quiz, or record yourself, or whatever that isn't in the `Features` part, you should use the **real** Pronote application.
-Note that **Index-Education** can take down this project at anytime.
+You can use this client to do basic tasks like watching your timetable, homeworks, etc...

+Just don't **currently** use this client for very specific tasks such as doing a quizz, upload a file and things like that.

 ## Ressources